Prasath777/HTML_Tutorial/README.md

 # HTML_Tutorial
-This is the HTML tutorial by freCodeCamp.org
+This is my workf from the HTML tutorial by freCodeCamp.org